% !TEX program = pdflatex

 \item \textbf{Observation:} Record the recovery trajectory of $\hat C(t)$; compute $\tau$ from an exponential (or stretched-exponential) fit.

-\item \textbf{Regression:} Assess the scaling relation $\tau$ versus $1/\Delta\Phi$ across runs and conditions.
+\item \textbf{Regression:} Assess the scaling relation of $\tau$ versus $1/\Delta\Phi$ across runs and conditions.

 \item \textbf{Ablations:} Disable recursion, contradiction handling, or JCB damping to isolate contributions.